Boko Haram insurgency: 2011

-On 29 May, a few hours after Goodluck Jonathan was sworn in as president, several bombings purportedly by Boko Haram killed 15 and injured 55.
+On 29 May 2011, a few hours after Goodluck Jonathan was sworn in as president, several bombings purportedly by Boko Haram killed 15 and injured 55.
+On 15 June the federal government began a military effort to counter the growing threat of Boko Haram's insurgency.
+With 21 Armoured Brigade of the Nigerian Army as its nucleus, Joint Task Force Operation Restore Order marked the start of the army's lengthy counter-insurgency campaign against Boko Haram.
+Results were mixed, and the army was criticised for being too kinetic.

 On 16 June, Boko Haram claimed responsibility for the Abuja police headquarters bombing, the first known suicide attack in Nigeria.
-Two months later the United Nations building in Abuja was bombed, signifying the first time that Boko Haram attacked an international organisation.
-On 4 November, it carried out attacks in Damaturu in Yobe and in Maiduguri, killing over a hundred people, and on 22 and 23 December clashing with security forces, resulting in at least 68 deaths.
+On 26 August the United Nations building in Abuja was bombed, signifying the first time that Boko Haram attacked an international organisation.
+On 4 November, Boko Haram carried out attacks in Damaturu, Yobe, and in Maiduguri, killing over a hundred people, and on 22 and 23 December clashing with security forces, resulting in at least 68 deaths.
 On 25 December, Boko Haram attacked several churches with bombings and shootings.

-15 June marked the start of a Federal Government-sanctioned military effort to counter the growing threat of Boko Haram's insurgency.
-With 21 Armoured Brigade (21 Bde) of the Nigerian Army as its nucleus, Joint Task Force Operation Restore Order (JTF ORO 1) marked the start of the Army's lengthy counter-insurgency (COIN) campaign against Boko Haram.
-The campaign has gone through several phases and has greatly escalated in scale, capacity, components and stakeholders, since that time.
-Results, however, have sometimes been mixed and the Army has been criticised for being too kinetic in its COIN.

 2012

-In January in Nigeria, Boko Haram attacked Mubi, Yola and Gombi – all in Adamawa State – in addition to Maiduguri and Kano.
-During the same month, Abubakar Shekau, a former deputy to Yusuf, appeared in a video posted on YouTube.
+In January 2012, Boko Haram attacked Mubi, Yola and Gombi – all in Adamawa State – in addition to Maiduguri and Kano.
+During the same month, Shekau appeared in a video posted on YouTube.
 According to Reuters, Shekau took control of the group after Yusuf's death in 2009.
 Authorities had previously believed that Shekau died during the 2009 uprising.

 By early 2012, the group was responsible for over 900 deaths.
-On 8 March, a small Special Boat Service team and the Nigerian Army attempted to rescue two hostages, Briton Chris McManus and Italian Franco Lamolinara, being held in Sokoto, by members of the Boko Haram terrorist organisation loyal to al-Qaeda.
+On 8 March, a small Special Boat Service team and the Nigerian Army attempted to rescue two hostages, Briton Chris McManus and Italian Franco Lamolinara, being held in Sokoto by members of Boko Haram.
 Both hostages were killed by their captors before or during the rescue attempt.
 All the hostage takers were reportedly killed.

 On 8 April, at least 38 people were killed by a suicide car bomber in Kaduna.
 On 24 June, about 40 inmates escaped during a prison break in Damaturu.
 On 17 June, at least 12 people were killed by three bombings of churches in Kaduna State.
 On 7 August, 19 people were killed in a mass shooting in Kogi State.
 On 1–2 November, at least 25 men were killed at the Federal Polytechnic, Mubi.
-On 25 December, six people were killed in Potiskum and another six in Maiduguri.
-On 28 December, fifteen people were killed in a village in northeastern Nigeria.
+On 25 December, 12 people were killed in Potiskum and Maiduguri.
+On 28 December, 15 people were killed in a village in northeastern Nigeria.